Coastal States Organization Staff

 Senior Operations Manager

 - 202 508-3860

-Norma Longhi is CSO’s Operations Manager.
+Norma Longhi is CSO’s Senior Operations Manager.
 Norma oversees and manages all aspects of general office operations and other tasks in furtherance of goals of staff and CSO members.
 Prior to joining CSO, Norma worked as a Policy and Development Fellow for Voices for Progress where she provided support to senior staff in various capacities.
 Norma holds a BA in Legal Studies and a Masters in Public Administration from University of Central Florida.
 Norma is originally from Brazil, passionate about environmental issues, and an animal lover.

 Dean John A. Knauss Marine Policy Fellow